 - Acting for private clients in cross-border legal proceedings where the focus of the dispute is on a high net-worth individual’s mental capacity.
 The dispute has led to proceedings both in the Family Justice Courts as well as the Appellate Division of the High Court.

 - Successfully acted for a private client in resisting his sibling’s claim to enforce an alleged oral agreement over the transfer of shares in a high-value property worth SGD 9.3m.
-The High Court trial was publicized both in The Straits Times and Lianhe Zaobao: Tan Tien Sek v.
-Tan Tien Sai [2023] SGHC 81.
+The High Court trial was publicized both in The Straits Times and Lianhe Zaobao: Tan Tien Sek v Tan Tien Sai [2023] SGHC 81.

 Insolvency and Restructuring